 Love & Logic for Teens

-Just like if my 4-year-old cut his hair with his scissors, I’d take it away.
-If he’s on his phone instead of doing homework or using it during dinner.
-It goes away.
-I have an electronics contract where it is spelled out, along with the consequences.
+Just like if my 4-year-old cut his hair with his scissors, I’d take them away.
+If he’s on his cell phone instead of doing homework or using it during dinner, it goes away.
+I have an electronics contract where the house rules are spelled out along with the consequences.
 It works pretty well.
-This is our constant fight though.
-I wish I could find a new one here. #commentandhelpme!
+This is a constant fight though.
+I’d prefer to fight about something else these days. #commentandhelpme!
+Having really clear rules and consequences (written out even) has REALLY helped on this one).

-If someone is consistently rude to me I don’t need to keep helping them.
-That means I pull back my support of him.
+If someone is consistently rude to me I don’t need to keep helping them, even if they are my child.
+If he’s regularly rude I pull back my support of him.
 He can take the city bus home.

-I think a lot of the teen angst is the fact that they feel like they are 100% responsible for their own life and have ZERO idea that we’re behind them juggling balls to keep them afloat.
-Maybe stop that juggling for a bit to see how it happens.
+I think a lot of the teen angst is the fact that they feel like they are 100% responsible for their own life.
+They have ZERO idea or choose to not notice that we’re behind them juggling balls to keep them afloat.
+Maybe stop that juggling for a bit to let them see what happens.

 My job truly is to mother him out of needing me.
 That needs to start sooner rather than later.